Shopify/yjit-bench/README.md

 microjit-bench
 ==============

-Small set of benchmarks and scripts for the MicroJIT project.
+Small set of benchmarks and scripts for the [MicroJIT](https://github.com/Shopify/ruby/tree/microjit) Ruby JIT compiler project.

 The benchmarks are found in the `benchmarks` directory.
 Individual Ruby files in `benchmarks` are microbenchmarks.
 Subdirectories under `benchmarks` are